 “It’s gotta be that sushi,” I said.
 Japanese food is notoriously difficult to ensure as gluten free because of the heavy reliance on soy sauce, which contains gluten.
 But rice and fish?
 I figured that he must have gotten some gluten somewhere, but I didn’t know where.

 The moral of the story: Asking is crucial, but it doesn’t always work.
 The restaurant and catering company both said the food was safe for my son to eat—wrong.
 You can see why gluten-free eaters and advocates are anxious for the FDA to finalize its gluten-free definition and labeling rule!
-An FDA comment period on gluten is now open, so at least it’s finally moving forward.
+[UPDATE: In August 2013, the FDA finally ruled on a definition of gluten free as containing less than 20ppm gluten.
+Any foods labeled "gluten free" must meet this standard by August 2014.]

 In the meantime, queries about seasonings, sauces, and preparation still matter, but if the ingredients come from another country, their labeling may not reveal it, so only trust a restaurant that’s done its due diligence and can tell you exactly what they’ve used in their food.